mzhang28/sspaper/main.typ

 The left side is a restatement of the _type_ of the expression, while the right side is the proof term that shows why the term to its left is equal to the term on the next line.
 Under the hood, the `_≡⟨_⟩` is stitching together all the proof terms on the right side using path concatenation.

-The way we define algebraic structures in type theory is through records, which contain not only the underlying types of the structures but also all the operations and their properties.
+Next, defining algebraic structures in type theory is done through records, which contain not only the underlying types of the structures but also all the operations and their properties.
 This is akin to requiring all the properties to be proven in order to even show that the structure is well-defined.

 For example, consider the monoid.
 It could be defined this way: